mhasse1/rcforge/docs/STYLE_GUIDE.md

 - Prefer passing parameters and returning values
 - Use global variables sparingly and with clear documentation
 - Always consider the smallest possible scope for a variable

+##### Variable Export Considerations

+- **Exported Variable Assessment**: When creating variables, first determine if they'll need to be accessible from other scripts.
+If so, they should be treated as environment variables, not constants.
+- **Function Dependency Consideration**: For any function that will be exported with `export -f`, identify all variables it depends on.
+Those variables must also be exported and follow environment variable conventions.

 #### Global and Local Variable Examples